MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 Here are some techniques for optimizing backups:

 - *Data classification*: Classify your data based on its importance and prioritization for backup.
-It allows you to focus resources on backing up critical data while minimizing backup costs for data that's less important.
+Classification helps you to focus resources on backing up critical data while minimizing backup costs for data that's less important.

 - *Incremental backups*: Instead of performing full backups every time, consider implementing incremental backups.
 Incremental backups capture only changes made since the last backup, which can reduce storage and network bandwidth requirements.